How is Soy Sauce Made?

 Soy sauce is one of the oldest condiments in the world, and the process of brewing it is steeped in tradition as flavourful as the seasoning itself.
 It’s a staple, an essential component to whole cuisines – and it’s most definitely not just a replacement for salt.

+Did you know how soy sauce is made?
 How do you like to use soy sauce?
 Tell us in the comments below!